ocombe/ocLazyLoad/README.md

 ##Other functions
 `$ocLazyLoad` provides a few other functions that might help you in a few specific cases:

-- `setModuleConfig(moduleConfig)`: Let you define a module config object
+- `setModuleConfig(moduleConfig)`: Lets you define a module config object

-- `getModuleConfig(moduleName)`: Let you get a module config object
+- `getModuleConfig(moduleName)`: Lets you get a module config object

 - `getModules()`: Returns the list of loaded modules

-- `isLoaded(modulesNames)`: Let you check if a module (or a list of modules) has been loaded into Angular or not
+- `isLoaded(modulesNames)`: Lets you check if a module (or a list of modules) has been loaded into Angular or not

 ##Contribute
-If you want to get started and the docs are not enough, see the examples in the 'example' folder !
+If you want to get started and the docs are not enough, see the examples in the 'example' folder!

 If you want to contribute, it would be really awesome to add some tests, or more examples :)